 In July I was lucky enough to be accepted to attend the Atelier for Young Festival and Cultural Managers in Shanghai with my place being supported by The National Lottery through Creative Scotland Open Fund.
 The Atelier is organised by the Festival Academy, which is part of the European Festivals Association network.
-The aim is of skill development and dialogue between EU arts managers and their Chinese counterparts.
-The whole thing felt like it had a very political context being created in the EU-China Hugh Level People to People Dialogue through the Cultural Diplomacy Platform but whatever EU-China politics was going on behind the scenes it didn’t seem to impact the day to day working.
+The aim is of skill development and dialogue between EU arts managers and their Chinese counterparts created in the EU-China High Level People to People Dialogue through the Cultural Diplomacy Platform.

 I applied for a duel purpose – to develop my ideas around running and programming The Night With… and build personal connections both for The Night With… and for myself as a composer.
 I was also very interested to visit China and try and learn a bit more about the country so I booked a few days after the Atelier to explore Shanghai a little more.

 The seven days of the Atelier were completely full on, too full on.
 Events were programmed pretty much 9am to 9pm every day.
 The intention was to have as much contact time with the participants as possible to get more conversations going.
 This did happen but gradually through the week people dropped out for a morning or a day because they just needed a break or to recover from jetlag, tiredness, illness, culture shock or a mix of all four.